jdi-docs/jdi-light/source/includes/_tutorial.md

 Let's write the code of the test that emulates this behaviour and observe the result.
 Forms in JDI has two methods that verifies filled data.<br/>
 **check** - typically used verification that validate form and throws an exception at the end with all wrond fields<br/>
 **verify** - has the same behaviour as _check_ but instead of throwing exeption this method returns list of fails on per failed field and this is for you to decide how to manage this result<br/>
-In our example we change one field _acceptConditions_ to uncheck and the result of the test return this exception in clear way:<br/>
+In our example we change one field _acceptConditions_ to "uncheck" and the result of the test return this exception in clear way:<br/>
 > "Field 'acceptConditions' (Actual: 'false' <> Expected: 'true')"

 <a href="https://github.com/jdi-tutorials/03-jdi-light-forms-ui-elements" target="_blank">You can find this example in ContactFormExamples.java on Github</a><br/>